BartoszKedziorek/Joly/README.md

 <a name="src"/>

 ## Sources
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This application is using SDL2-2.0.20 and SDL2_image-2.0.5 libraries, which are pulbished under [gzip licence](https://www.libsdl.org/license.php).
+This application is using SDL2-2.0.20 and SDL2_image-2.0.5 libraries, which are pulbished under [gzip licence](https://www.libsdl.org/license.php).
 Algorithms and data structures implementation is based on the book "Algorytmy, struktury danych i techniki programowania" by Piotr Wróblewski.
-The author of the game map structure is Igor Poreda.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It contains zlib library entirely written by Jean-loup Gailly and Mark Adler.
+The author of the game map structure is Igor Poreda.It contains zlib library entirely written by Jean-loup Gailly and Mark Adler.
 This software also uses:
 * IJG code copyright (C) 1991-2016, Thomas G. Lane, Guido Vollbeding
 * libwebp-7.dll Copyright (c) 2010, Google Inc. All rights reserved